geekgonecrazy/geekgonecrazy.github.io/content/posts/2026-03-23-a-decade-at-rocket-chat.md

 tags = []

 +++
-# A Decade at Rocket.Chat: Looking Back on 10 Years of Building, Breaking, and Growing

 It's hard to believe I'm writing this.
-After nearly 10 years at Rocket.Chat, March 31st, 2026 will be my last day.
+After nearly 10 years at Rocket.Chat, I'm saying goodbye.
 What started as a guy on the internet submitting pull requests to fix image stretching turned into a decade of building cloud platforms, migrating databases at conference booths, and somehow ending up as Head of Infrastructure & Deployment.

 I want to look back on this journey.
 Not just the technical milestones, but how I grew as a technical professional, the team evolution, the org changes, the migrations that aged me, and the people who made it all worth it.